Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 7.24 The institution’s physical and electronic environments provide an atmosphere conducive to study and research.

 7.25 The institution demonstrates the effectiveness of its policies and procedures in ensuring the reliability of its technology systems, the integrity and security of data, and the privacy of individuals.
 The institution establishes and applies clear policies and procedures and monitors and responds to illegal or inappropriate uses of its technology systems and resources.
-It has regularly updated disaster planning and recovery policies and procedures.
+It has disaster and business continuity plans and recovery policies and procedures that are regularly evaluated and updated.

-7.26 The institution uses information technology sufficient to ensure its efficient ability to plan, administer, and evaluate its program and services.
+7.26 The institution effectively uses information technology to ensure its efficient ability to plan, administer, and evaluate its program and services.

 [ back to top ]